donno/donno.github.io/docs/_drafts/2023-12-31-end-of-year.md

 * Magic the Gathering
     * Played paper magic in the Magic of Summer Event in December.
     * Only played a few games of Brawl on Arena (the computer game version).
-      The motiviating factor was the mastery tree had a Gishath Avatar which is my commander in game and on paper.
+      The motivating factor was the mastery tree had a Gishath Avatar which is my commander in game and on paper.
 * Diablo Immortals
     * I still played way too much of this game.
     * They did sucker me in as they regularly releasing new content.
-    * I haven't played the new top-down tower defense mode, which really seemed like it originated because some NetEase developers were tasked with writing a new game and decided to build it inside Diablo Immortals to prototype and then someone decided "hey, that is fun, we can theme it and ship it".
+    * I haven't played the new top-down tower defence mode, which really seemed like it originated because some NetEase developers were tasked with writing a new game and decided to build it inside Diablo Immortals to prototype and then someone decided "hey, that is fun, we can theme it and ship it".
+* lichess
+  * Played 571 games
+  * Started year with a rating of 969 and ended on 1054.
+  * Longest winning streak was 10 games between 2023-09-07 to 2023-09-09.
+  * Longest streak (of playtime): 1 hour 21 minutes on 2023-03-11.
+  * Reached highest raiting in blitz of 1110.

 ## Television